 In 1990, he moved to Beaufort, South Carolina, where he engaged in the private law practice from 1991 until his appointment as Associate Probate Judge for Beaufort County, assuming that position in January 1999 and serving as such until his appointment as Probate Judge in July 2012.

-Judge Fulp was elected as Probate Judge for Beaufort County in November 2014.
-He currently serves on the Probate Court Judges Advisory Committee.
+Judge Fulp was elected as Probate Judge for Beaufort County in November 2014 and re-elected in 2018.

 Judge Fulp is a judicial member of the South Carolina Bar and the Virginia State Bar.
-He currently serves as President of the South Carolina Association of Probate Judges, and is a member of the National College of Probate Judges.
+He served as President of the South Carolina Association of Probate Judges, 2017-2018 and is a member of the National College of Probate Judges.

-He is married to Janice Fulp; they have two children and five grandchildren.
+He is married to Janice Fulp; they have two children and six grandchildren.
 He is a long-time member of the Parish Church of St. Helena in Beaufort.

 PO Box 1083